YorkDevelopers/venimus/docs/APIs_for_NormalUsers.md

 * If the group does not exist then 404 is returned.
 (NEEDS TEST)

-* If the user is already a member of a group then 204 will still be returned.
-(NEEDS TEST)
+* If the user is already a member of a group then 204 will still be returned but they will only be added once (NEEDS TEST)

 ---